 The NWMO's governance comprises the Member organizations, the Board of Directors and its Advisory Council.
 The NWMO is subject to the requirements of the Nuclear Fuel Waste Act and oversight by the Minister of Natural Resources Canada.
-The NWMO's implementation of a repository under APM will be regulated by the Nuclear Safety and Control Act (NSCA) and its associated regulations to protect the health, safety and security of Canadians and the environment, and to respect Canada's international commitments on the peaceful use of nuclear energy.
-A licensing decision by the CNSC on an APM repository can only be taken after the environmental assessment has been completed under the Canadian Environmental Assessment Act.
+The NWMO's activities will also be subject to regulatory oversight through the Nuclear Safety and Control Act and the Canadian Environmental Assessment Act.
 All aspects of the NWMO's work will meet or exceed all applicable regulatory standards and requirements for protecting the health, safety and security of humans and the environment.